 Showrunner, Writer and Director Matthew Parkhill helms new action-driven political drama.
 Co-created by Matthew Parkhill and Simon Maxwell, with Joss Agnew also directing.
 Executive Produced by Emmy Award Winner Hilary Bevan Jones.

 Fox Networks Group (FNG) Europe & Africa announced today Deep State season two will air globally in Spring 2019.
 Season one was the first regional scripted commission for the broadcaster, which doubled the primetime average audience on FOX across Europe and Africa.
 It was also the most viewed show on premium network EPIX, its home in the US.
-The series, which is produced by Endor Productions, will air on Epix in the US
+The series, which is produced by Endor Productions, will air on Epix in the US[vimeo id=”319431341″] on April 28 and will air on Fox in the UK and across 50 countries in Europe and Africa in early May.

 A teaser trailer and first look photos from the new season reveal fresh details for the espionage thriller, which expands the deep state universe and introduces a range of new characters, led by Critics’ Choice Winner and Emmy-nominated actor, Walton Goggins (Ant-Man and the Wasp, Tomb Raider).